 Changes on the Scale

 Counting the calories also helped me to see that I was not that far off track–I was just using a few more servings of fats than what I needed and probably taking too many mindless bites while prepping food for my family.
-I also saw a clear pattern emerge: any time I neglect myself through skipping a snack or waiting too late to eat a meal, I will assuredly go looking for something with high caloric density and little nourishment.
+Any time I neglect myself through skipping a snack or waiting too late to eat a meal, I will assuredly go looking for something with high caloric density and little nourishment.

 You might want to know if I’ve lost any weight.
 Well, after my miscarriage, I was near my heaviest weight and it stayed the same for a long time.
 After six months of making big changes, my body was ready to release weight and the scale is starting to move.